 I have been honoured to receive a number of awards for my community work, including:

 for achieving high results in my studies while doing good work in the community.

 - The Rotary Club Community Service Award (2013)

 for observance of the Rotary ideal of service above self.

-I am passionate about continuing my work for the local community.
-I would love to be able to do so next year as a councillor.
-It is important to me to hear what matters to my community so please get in touch and let me know what matters to you and how I can help.
+I am passionate about doing the best job I can for my local community.
+It is important to me to hear what matters to you so please get in touch and let me know how I can help.